swalladge/rpi-temperature-server/docs/API.md

 Data attributes returned:

 - `live`: [boolean] whether or not the server is recording real data
+- `test_data`: [string] if the server is using fixed test data, the name of the file containing the test data
 - `log_interval`: [number] the configured interval in seconds at which the server logs the current temperature.

 Other possible attributes if enabled in configuration: